KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 ### Golden artifacts (regression testing)

 Golden artifacts are reference outputs stored in `fixtures/golden/` that serve as snapshots for regression testing.
-They ensure pipeline changes don't accidentally alter outputs.
+They are a narrow contract guard for published artifacts, not a proof that the full pipeline is semantically correct.

+The check intentionally compares sanitized, deterministic output only.
+Volatile live fields such as timestamps, stars, issue counters, and other environment-dependent values are normalized or excluded so the snapshot highlights contract drift instead of operational noise.

 **Workflow when modifying pipeline code:**